izestforrest/Rainbow-Reversi-AO3-Site-Skins/README.md

 > This page is currently still in progress

 ### How to View
 Each skin has its own folder, above this README file.
 Inside each folder, each skin has its own README with palette swatches and (eventually) preview images.
-My goal is to eventually also link them in the checklist below.
+As I upload, I will also link the skin folders in the checklist below.
 The code you need to copy/paste will be in its own file, titled "COPYME".
+> [!TIP]
+> Github has an easy copy-paste feature.
+When viewing code, check the menus at the top of the textbox for "Copy" or "Copy Raw File"

-### Included in this project:
+### Skins included in this project:
 - [x] [Reversi Base](https://github.com/izestforrest/Rainbow-Reversi-AO3-Site-Skins/tree/main/Reversi%20Base)
     - This is the original Reversi color palette, but includes my personalizations in the CSS.
 Most of the changes are quality of life edits (ex: sometimes on mobile, 2 lines of text in a header would overlap each other a bit) or simply personal preference (all of the user avatar images are now circular).
 - [ ] Sea Green ![16332e](https://readme-swatches.vercel.app/16332e?style=round)